 3

-A tariff modification is measured relative to the rate of that tariff or duty as of the day before the date of enactment, creating a fixed reference point for determining what counts as a change.
+A change is measured against the tariff or duty rate as of the day before the bill becomes law, fixing a reference point for what counts as a modification.

 4

-The Congressional Budget Office must publish the economic review on a publicly available website of the Office, not just provide it privately to lawmakers or agencies.
+The Congressional Budget Office must publish the economic review on a publicly available website of the Office, not just hand it privately to lawmakers or agencies.

 5

-The bill reaches 'any tariff or other duty imposed with respect to the importation of an article,' so it is not limited to a specific country, industry, product class, or tariff program.
+The rule reaches any tariff or other duty imposed on the importation of an article, so it isn't limited to a specific country, industry, product class, or tariff program.

 6

-The bill sets no civil penalty amount or criminal punishment.
-Instead, publication of the CBO review is a mandatory prerequisite, meaning a tariff modification cannot legally enter into effect without it.
+The bill names no civil or criminal penalty.
+The CBO publication is a mandatory prerequisite, so without it a tariff modification cannot legally take effect.

 Who benefits from H.R.
 4326?